 An effective prototype is one that can give product developers an accurate idea of how the final product will perform.
 Whether that’s reviewing the texture and colour or putting the part up to rigorous testing, engineers need a prototype that’s up to the task.
-When it comes to product development, time is essence: especially if you had to put design iterations on hold during the lockdown.
-Rapid prototyping is blessing in disguise to counter the situation.
+When it comes to product development, time is the essence: especially if you had to put design iterations on hold during the lockdown.
+Rapid prototyping is a blessing in disguise to counter the situation.
 Rapid Prototyping is a group of techniques used to quickly fabricate a scale model of a physical part or assembly using 3D CAD data.
 Construction of the part or assembly is usually done using 3D printing or additive layer manufacturing technique.
-Your product development timeframe need not be affected with rapid prototyping at your service.
-Improving parts with 3D printing is quick, simple and cheaper with much iteration that can be produced and tested as compared to traditional methods.
-In few hours or a day the original design can be updated on the software and the file can be shared to the manufacturer digitally and the prototype would be in your hands within few hours or days as per the complexity and size of design.
+Your product development timeframe need not be affected by rapid prototyping at your service.
+Improving parts with 3D printing is quick, simple and cheaper with many iterations that can be produced and tested as compared to traditional methods.
+In few hours or a day, the original design can be updated on the software and the file can be shared with the manufacturer digitally and the prototype would be in your hands within a few hours or days as per the complexity and size of the design.
 The manufacturing errors can easily be eliminated with rapid prototyping as compared to traditional methods of production.
 The models can easily be scaled as per the need with limitations arriving only at the maximum size of product a given model of machine can produce.
-Cutting down on costs is necessity for industries battling these tough times but this in sense doesn’t mean to kill innovations necessary for progress.
+Cutting down on costs is a necessity for industries battling these tough times but this in sense doesn’t mean killing innovations necessary for progress.